REVIEWS & PRESS

 Dear Nancy, Thank you for blessing us with your wonderful food and spirit.
 Wishing you all the best,

-Dear Nancy, What a DELIGHT - such an unexpected surprise for us Bostonians - to have stumbled across your incredible restaurants!
+Dear Nancy, What a DELIGHT - such an unexpected surprise for us Bostonians - to have stumbled across your incredible restaurant!
 We thoroughly enjoyed our meal!
-As Greg mentioned to you, the LOVE and ATTENTION you give to your dishes is turly palatable - evident in every delicious bite.
+As Greg mentioned to you, the LOVE and ATTENTION you give to your dishes is truly palatable - evident in every delicious bite.
 Thank you so much - we will keep you in mind for our future visits, for sure!
 Sending much love & warmth from Somerville & Jamaica Plain,

 Heather & Greg